astukalyana/LeetCode/README.md

 # LeetCode
 Solutions to LeetCode problems that I have attempted and the best answers I found on the discussion section

-I use Python, Javascript, and occasionally C++.
+I use Python, Javascript, and occasionally C/C++ or Java.